Best Inflatable Kayak Australia 2025

 Packed Size - 61x41x15cm

-Cons - Slower, doesn't track well, hard to paddle because of the width
+Cons - Slower, wide design, hard to paddle

 Advanced Elements Straitedge Kayak